xiaoshuifu/TOS2/README.md

 <a name="DistributedControl"></a>
 ### The distributed control structure of Teamothers

 The block chain of Teamothers constructs a distributed structure system based on the open source, decentralized protocol determined by the system.
 The information of value exchange is distributed and sent to the whole network, and the information content is determined by distributed bookkeeping.
 After timestamp, block data is generated and sent to each node by distributed propagation, which realizes distributed storage.
 Specifically, the distributed structure is embodied in three aspects:

 1) Distributed accounts.The Teamothers supply chain establishes a distributed accounting system in which everyone can participate in the recording of information by voluntary principle, so that the accounting responsibility is decentralized and recorded by all the participants in the whole network.

 2) Distributed communication.Every new transaction in block chain is distributed by distributed structure.
 According to P2P network layer protocol, messages are sent directly to all other nodes in the whole network by a single node.

 3) Distributed storage.Let all the data in the database be stored in all the computer nodes of the system and update in real time.
-Completely de centralized structure settings enable data to be recorded in real time and updated in every network node that participates in data storage, which greatly improves the security of database.

-Through distributed, accounting, distributed communication and distributed storage, the three distribution systems are centralization of data storage, transaction verification and information transmission.
+Completely de centralized structure settings enable data to be recorded in real time and updated in every network node that participates in data storage, which greatly improves the security of database.Through distributed, accounting, distributed communication and distributed storage, the three distribution systems are centralization of data storage, transaction verification and information transmission.
 The use of distributed way to exchange brokered settlement, the seller and the seller Guadan Guadan buffer block chain.
 When consensus node keeping books, triggering automatic trading pending, the bill will spread to the distributed network, the node verifies above 51% after the completion of the transaction.
 The advantage of distributed matching transaction settlement is that every transaction is well documented.
 Every transaction has been confirmed by the most extensive nodes.
 It improves the security of transaction records and increases the difficulty of hackers to manipulate the trading disk.
 Please refer to White Paper for a figure with the parameter and model of the distributed control chain of the auto man supply chain.

 <a name="InternalStructure"></a>
 ### Internal structure of distributed Control chain Block for Teamothers

 The structure of a single block chain of Teamothers data blocks consists of three parts:
 (1) Data area block;
 (2) List of transactions;